If North Korea Were To Strike The US With A Nuclear Weapon, Experts Say This Would Be The Most Likely Target

 — CBS News (@CBSNews) April 16, 2017

-Should the US do nothing, and North Korea widen the range of its missiles to threaten Seattle and other west coast cities, an anti-missile defense system that the Pentagon developed would nonetheless remain a last-resort for these American locales.
+Should the U.S. do nothing, and North Korea widen the range of its missiles to threaten Seattle and other west coast cities, an anti-missile defense system that the Pentagon developed would nonetheless remain a last resort for these American locales.
 The Ground-based Midcourse Defense system (GMD), as it’s called, has the potential to intercept incoming warheads and knock them out of the sky.
 The test trials, however, have yielded underwhelming results.

 In the event that North Korea deploys a handful of nuclear warheads intended for Seattle, there’s no guarantee this system could intercept all of them in time.
 This emphasizes the difficult position America finds itself in regarding North Korea.
-There are no great options on the table for preventing an attack, or stopping one in mid-progress.
-We can only hope that the situation meets with a happy resolution, and will have to stand alert and monitor how it plays out in the days and weeks to come.
+There are no great options on the table for preventing an attack or stopping one in mid-progress.
+We can only hope that the situation meets with a happy resolution, and we will have to stand alert and monitor how it plays out in the days and weeks to come.

 [Featured Image by Wong Maye-E/AP Images]